-The National Archives and the regional state archives often welcome people searching for their ancestors to their reading rooms.
+The National Archives and the regional state archives welcome people searching for their ancestors to their reading rooms.
 Church books, censuses and other documents kept here give valuable information in the genealogical research.

 Before visiting the archives you must collect all possible information about your ancestors in your local community.
 You can also visit The Digital Archives where you will find church books and censuses.
 Although the data will be in Norwegian, the service is also in English.
-Other digitized data may also be helpful, for example immigration lists for your home country.
+Other digitised data may also be helpful, for example immigration lists for your home country.

 Important facts are